FydeOS/overlay-rpi/README.md

   * Network: total source code downloading will be over 10GB.
 A fast and stable Internet access is going to be very helpful.

 * A x86_64 Linux OS, it is called as the host OS later in this doc.
 The Chromium OS build process utilizes chroot to isolate the build environment from the host OS.
 So theoretically any modern Linux system should work.
-However, only limited Linux distros are tested by the Chromium OS team and the Flint team.
+However, only limited Linux distros are tested by the Chromium OS team and the Fyde team.
 Linux versions that are known to work:

   * Ubuntu Linux 14.04 & 16.04
   * Gentoo Linux